Low Nutrush (Scleria verticillata)

 - Fruiting phenology: early July through early September

-- Optimum time to identify: early July through early September
+- Optimum time to identify: The optimal identification period for this species is early July through early September

 Other